 We use a vision transformer as image encoder, and project the output dimension of image encoder to that of text decoder by a linear layer.
 The global image ($v_i$) and text representation ($l_i$) for contrastive learning are computed by average pooling over spatial dimensions and the sequence length, respectively.
 We insert $M$ cross-attention layers into $N$ text decoder layers, where $M \approx \frac{N}{2}$.
 The ratio $\frac{M}{N}$ represents a trade-off between model capacity and text-generative capability, where higher $M$ tends to benefit the text-generation tasks.

-Somewhat surprisingly, \ours requires no task-specific predictor heads to unify the two conflicting tasks other than a vocabulary embedding layer to map the decoder output features to text tokens.
+Somewhat surprisingly, \ours requires no task-specific predictor heads to unify the two seemingly disparate tasks other than a vocabulary embedding layer to map the decoder output features to text tokens.
 The same decoder features are average-pooled to represent the whole sequence ($l_i$).
 This is verified in our ablations as well.
-Compared to contrastive captioner~\cite{yu2022coca}, \ours allows more flexible fusion of image and text features anywhere in the text decoder, and fully share the text-decoder parameters between contrastive and caption generation tasks.
+Compared to contrastive captioner~\citep{yu2022coca}, \ours allows more flexible fusion of image and text features anywhere in the text decoder, and fully share the text-decoder parameters between contrastive and caption generation tasks.

 \textbf{Model simplicity.} In contrast to other architectures, Figure~\ref{fig:main_arch}, middle and right, we use a single vision encoder and a single text decoder.
-Unlike encoder-decoder models~\cite{pali,wang2022git,wang2022image} and contrastive alignment and captioning~\cite{albef,yu2022coca}, this is simpler and more flexible architecture.
-While using an encoder-decoder is very popular, it comes with disadvantages.
-For example, the pretrained visual encoder is a required component of the model, and contrastive tasks are not easily feasible.
+Unlike encoder-decoder models~\citep{pali,wang2022git,wang2022image} and contrastive alignment and captioning~\citep{albef,yu2022coca}, this is simpler and more flexible architecture.
+While using an encoder-decoder is popular, it comes with some disadvantages.
+For example, a pretrained visual encoder is required, and contrastive tasks are usually not feasible.
 Contrastive alignment and captioning methods extend the encoder-decoder models to handle retrieval, but that mechanism is not easy to adapt to video and creates a hard loss-balancing task. \ours on the other hand works well for video-text tasks (Sec.~\ref{sec:video_sec}) and can be seamlessly adapted without extending the architecture, adding more encoders or having to use an encoder multiple times.